-One of the reasons is that Georgian food is a lot more vegetarian friendly than Turkish food.
+It turned out that Georgian food is a lot more vegetarian friendly than Turkish food.
 Georgians do incredible stuff with walnut, eggplant, mushroom and cheese.
-The latter 3 items being my all around favorite things in the world to eat so it’s no surprise I found Georgian food very much agreeable.
+The latter 3 items being my all around favorite things in the world to eat so I guess it’s no surprise as a vegetarian, I found Georgian food very much agreeable.

 Think of pizza on steroids and what you get is khachapuri.
 Several regions in Georgia have their own versions of khachapuri but all involve lots of cheese.
 Some can seem overly cheesy (is there such a thing?)